archanaiyer/archanaiyer.github.io/_pages/about.md

 My day job involves helping build the Mixed Reality [Object Anchors](https://azure.microsoft.com/services/object-anchors/) offering.
 I have worked on other Mixed Reality cloud solutions such as [Azure Spatial Anchors](https://azure.microsoft.com/services/spatial-anchors/) and [Azure Remote Rendering](https://azure.microsoft.com/services/remote-rendering/) as a developer.
 I also have experience with large scale services from my time spent in Office365.
 My passion lies in building Mixed Reality solutions at scale and working with our Mixed Reality customers to make sure we are building what’s best for them.
 More info [in this blog post here](https://techcommunity.microsoft.com/t5/mixed-reality-business/guest-blog-unlocking-more-experiences-with-the-cloud/ba-p/2042365).

-I enjoy helping other women pursue a tech career, performing improv, recording my podcast, [Let's Chaat!](https://linktr.ee/letuschaat) (which you should check out!).
+I enjoy helping other women pursue a tech career, performing improv, recording my podcast, [Let's Chaat!](https://linktr.ee/letuschaat).
 I also like quickly drawing out my [thoughts](https://www.instagram.com/_artchana/) whenever I can!

 If you want to chat, please reach out!
 You can check out my public calendar and set up a meeting [here](https://aka.ms/conferencecallwitharchana).